martinlingstuyl/blog-wiki/Formatting-text-in-instructions.md

 ### Panes

 Avoid talking about panes.
-Instead, describe what the customer needs to do
+Instead, describe what the reader needs to do

 When you must refer to a pane by name, use bold formatting for the name of the pane.